Top 10 Things to do in Jaipur

 This reconstructed village aims to show tourists what an authentic Rajasthan village was really like thousands of years ago.
 Marketed as a model miniature rural village, Chokhi Dhani is a one-stop destination for everything the city of Jaipur has to offer.
 Tourists can come to enjoy ethnic dances, music, shopping, art galleries, and festivals.
 Other entertainment includes camel rides, puppet shows, fortune tellers, acrobats, and magic shows.
 The food here is delicious and authentic, so come hungry and eat like a King.
 Chokhi Dhani also provides top-quality on-site accommodation for those who wish to stay and play.

 - Good to know: Located 12 kilometers outside the center of Jaipur, a hired cab is the only way to reach Chokhi Dhani.
-Cab prices start at USD 14* for a round trip.

 Ancient villages call the history buffs, the bazaars appeal to the shopaholics, the temples beckon the worshippers, and the stunning architecture attracts everyone else.
 There’s literally nowhere you can turn and be faced with something ordinary in Jaipur.
 Whether you’re exploring the Old City or venturing a little further outside the walls to the rural villages, Jaipur’s forts, shrines, markets, food, drink, and culture will not disappoint.